madebymiraj/Calico/README.md

 ## Requirements

 - Python 3.6+
+- tqdm Library
-- ProgressBar Library
+- aiohttp Library
+- Curl executable (If uploading synchronously)
 - Windows or Mac

 ## Dependencies and Prerequisites

-Calico uses the progressbar library for python to visualize the progress of the replay uploads
+Calico uses the tqdm library for python to visualize the progress of the replay uploads

+To install tqdm:

+    pip install tqdm

+Calico uses the aiohttp library for python to allow for asynchronous uploads which greatly decreases total upload time

-To install progressbar:
+To install aiohttp:

-    pip install progressbar
+    pip install aiohttp

 An authentication key is required to upload replays to [Ballchasing](Ballchasing.com).
 To obtain an authentication key, visit ballchasing.com/upload while signed in via steam.
 Once you have an authentication key, create a file (no extension) named auth in the Resources folder and paste the key inside of it.